Grilled Antipasti Pizza

-I decided to make it the first time because there is always someone who is hungry and it’s just a little to early to add the meat to the grill – it was a great antipasti starter.
+I decided to make grilled antipasti pizza this weekend since everyone was looking for snacks and it’s just a little to early to add the meat to the grill – grilled pizza was a hit.

 In our family these few items are always in our fridge or pantry – roasted peppers, artichoke hearts, salami, olives and grape tomatoes – the salami is one item we buy when needed but someone is always asking for it so we have it often.

-These can be eaten cold or heated up on the pizza with melted mozzarella to hold everything together.
+These can be eaten cold or heated up on the pizza with melted mozzarella to hold everything together for your guests to enjoy grilled antipasti pizza.

 I’m already a little tired of having grilled meats and the summer just started.
 So I’ve been looking for other things to grill and I came up with pizza.
 I’ve already made this grilled pizza 3 times and finally came up with toppings that everyone liked and heated up nicely on the grill.